xpresserjs/documentation/xpress-mongo/schema.md

 # xpress-mongo Schema
 Mongodb is a schemaless database, so you have the choice to use without schema.
-The schema xpress-mongo provides does not force any type unless defined. it also serves a structure for your models, gives you insight on what your data should look like in the database.
+The schema xpress-mongo provides does not force any type unless defined. it serves a structure for your models and gives you an insight of what your data should look like in the database.

 ### Basic Example